recompi/django-recompi/README.md

 - Make changes, write tests, and ensure all tests pass.
 - Submit a pull request with a detailed description of your changes.

-## License

-*Django RecomPI* is licensed under the MIT License.
-See the LICENSE file for more details.

 ## Support

 For support or questions, please submit a [ticket](https://panel.recompi.com/tickets/new) or [open an issue](https://github.com/recompi/django-recompi/issues) on GitHub.